Opening a Mini Program By Scanning a Common Link QR Code

 Offline merchants do not need to change offline QR codes.
 Instead, after configurations are complete in the Mini Program admin console, users can scan the common link QR codes to open Mini Programs and use Mini Program features.

-Common link QR codes currently support two redirect methods: users go to Discover and tap Scan to scan a common link QR code, or they press and hold the image of a common link QR codes within WeChat and select Extract QR Code.
+Common link QR codes currently support two redirect methods: users go to Discover and tap Scan to scan a common link QR code, or they press and hold the image of a common link QR codes within Weixin and select Extract QR Code.

 Mini Programs owned by companies, media, governments, and other organizations